-(Special Provisions Concerning Court-Appointed Attorneys' Right to Demand Remuneration and Expenses)

-- Article 39 (1) Article 38, paragraph (2) of the Code of Criminal Procedure does not apply if an attorney contracted as a court-appointed attorney or attendant is appointed as a court-appointed attorney. - (2) In a case as referred to in the preceding paragraph, when a person provided for in one of the items of Article 2 of the Act on the Costs of Criminal

-Proceedings (Act No. 41 of 1971) or a person as set forth in one of the following items is appointed as a court-appointed attorney, the expenses for the court-appointed attorney that each item prescribes also form a part of the court costs in the criminal proceedings:

-- (i) an attorney contracted as a court-appointed attorney or attendant who has entered into a contract setting forth the remuneration and expenses for each case: the remuneration and expenses set forth in the contract; - (ii) an attorney contracted as a court-appointed attorney or attendant other than one as provided in the preceding item: travel expenses, a daily allowance, accommodation charges, and remuneration in amounts decided by the court based on the examples provided in Article 38, paragraph (2) of the Code of Criminal Procedure. - (3) Notwithstanding Article 188 of the Code of Criminal Procedure, if an attorney contracted as a court-appointed attorney or attendant as set forth in item (ii) of the preceding paragraph is appointed as a court-appointed attorney but the amount of expenses as prescribed in that item is not indicated in the judicial decision ordering a party to bear court costs, the court calculates that amount at the petition of the public prosecutor who will direct the execution of the decision.
-In this case, Rules of the Supreme Court prescribe the necessary particulars of the procedure for calculating this. - (4) In the case referred to in paragraph (1), the court or the public prosecutor may ask the JLSC for the necessary cooperation in calculating or estimating the amount of the court costs associated with the court-appointed attorney. - (5) In the case referred to in paragraph (1), at the request of a defendant or accused who will pay an estimated amount of court costs in advance pursuant to Article 500-2 of the Code of Criminal Procedure, the JLSC must notify the defendant or accused of the expected amount of court costs associated with the court-appointed attorney.
+- (Special Provisions Concerning Court-Appointed Defense Counsel's Rights to Demand Remuneration and Expenses) - Article 39 (1) Article 38, paragraph (2) of the Code of Criminal Procedure does not apply if an attorney contracted as a court-appointed attorney or attendant is appointed as a court-appointed attorney. - (2) In a case as referred to in the preceding paragraph, when a person provided for in one of the items of Article 2 of the Act on the Costs Involved in Criminal Proceedings (Act No. 41 of 1971) or a person as stated in one of the following items is appointed as a court-appointed attorney, the expenses for the court-appointed attorney that each item prescribes also form a part of the court costs in the criminal proceedings: - (i) an attorney contracted as a court-appointed attorney or attendant who has entered into a contract stating the remuneration and expenses for each case: the remuneration and expenses stated in the contract; or - (ii) an attorney contracted as a court-appointed defense counsel or attendant other than one as provided in the preceding item: travel expenses, a daily allowance, accommodation charges, and remuneration in amounts decided by the court based on the examples provided in Article 38, paragraph (2) of the Code of Criminal Procedure. - (3) Notwithstanding Article 188 of the Code of Criminal Procedure, if an attorney contracted as a court-appointed defense counsel or attendant as stated in item (ii) of the preceding paragraph is appointed as a court-appointed defense counsel but the amount of expenses as prescribed in that item is not indicated in the judicial decision ordering a party to bear court costs, the court calculates that amount at the petition of the public prosecutor who will direct the execution of the decision.
+In this case, the Rules of the Supreme Court prescribe the necessary matters of the procedure for calculating this. - (4) In the case referred to in paragraph (1), the court or the public prosecutor may ask the JLSC for the necessary cooperation in calculating or estimating the amount of the court costs associated with the court-appointed defense counsel. - (5) In the case referred to in paragraph (1), at the request of a defendant or suspect who will pay an estimated amount of court costs in advance pursuant to Article 500-2 of the Code of Criminal Procedure, the JLSC must notify the defendant or suspect of the expected amount of court costs associated with the court-appointed attorney.

-(Special Provisions Concerning Court-Appointed Attendants' Right to Demand Remuneration and Expenses)
+(Special Provisions Concerning Court-Appointed Attendant's Rights to Demand Remuneration and Expenses)